 In Mexico, 'artivists' raise awareness of sexual violence and support survivors

-MEXICO CITY, Mexico - Las Sabinas is a collective of young feminists and 'artivists' from the outskirts of Mexico City whose work aims to raise awareness of and bring and end to sexual violence.
+MEXICO CITY, Mexico - Las Sabinas is a collective of young feminists and 'artivists' from the outskirts of Mexico City whose work aims to raise awareness of and bring an end to sexual violence.
 Their name is inspired by the Roman myth of the 30 women of Sabinia, who were kidnapped and forced to marry their captors but later helped forge a path towards a society free from violence.

 As survivors of sexual violence, Las Sabinas know that incarcerating perpetrators alone does not solve the problem.
 For them, justice goes far beyond sentencing.